bornfight/qa-fortress/README.md

 * 'Local documentation' - extract from official documentation on choosen tool; simple and additional usage explanation for easier ongoing use of choosen tool.

-* 'Support HQ' - "branches" that go beyonde QA fields, but from where trunk stands. :palm_tree:
+* 'Support HQ' - "branches" that go beyonde QA fields, but from where the trunk stands. :palm_tree:

 ![Mind map](QA%20Fortress%20mind%20map.png)